 I am finding myself frazzled and less festive, but yet more sentimental this year (I have been care taking more recently).
 As I was working on upcoming posts about gratitude and self-care, I had an idea!
 For Christmas this year, my wish is to enhance my quality of life with: companionship, help, and adventure.

 I love spending time with my entire family, but I especially treasure one on one time.
-One of my favorite memories was when my daughter and I spent a day in the city and visited the Gingerbread House and Festival of Trees, went out to eat, wandered through the shops (mostly looking at the decorations), and attended the symphony.
-It was so much fun that now every year I look forward to finding a way to recreate a similar day with her.
+One of my favorite memories was when I spent a day in the city with my youngest child and visited the Gingerbread House and Festival of Trees, went out to eat, wandered through the shops (mostly looking at the decorations), and attended the symphony.
+It was so much fun that now every year I look forward to finding a way to recreate a similar day with them.
 I would like to have a day like this with each of my family members, doing the thing that just the two of us uniquely love.
 So, this year I am asking for the gift of time, with the promise of a future one-on-one activity rather than an item under the tree.

 Ideas for help include: